-This page is part of our guide to renting in the UK – Check out more of our awesome content here.
+This page is part of our guide to renting in the UK and was updated in 2022 – Check out more of our awesome content here.

 When landlords hand over the keys to a tenant, there is an assumption that the tenant will look after the property and pay the rent on time.

 Damages, even minor ones, happen all the time and are quite normal, we all drop things or knock against walls from time to time.
 Over a long period, these damages can add up and be costly to repair.

 But what happens at the end of a tenancy when there is damage that wasn’t there at the start of the rental period?

 Who is liable for this and how much should they pay?

 This guide will help both landlords and tenants understand how much a tenant should pay towards the cost of repairs to a rented property.